 For most of his adult life we know that Hilaire suffered from a severe respiratory problem – some sources have this as chronic asthma, others as tuberculosis – which he may have had to bear since childhood.
 Yet however debilitating it may have been, a U.S. Army medical board nonetheless passed the nineteen-year-old fit to be drafted for the Great War in September 1918, although fortunately hostilities ended before his number came up.
 Even at this early point in his life, Hilaire on his draft card gave his profession as ‘Musician’, so we can reasonably deduce that he had likely been playing music at least from his early ‘teens, and in the saloons and cabarets which teemed around the entertainment district known as ‘The Stroll’, he would have found ample opportunities for employment.

-Hilaire’s career began in earnest accompanying the famous African-American singer and entertainer Florence Mills, who for a short time starred in the cabaret at the De Luxe Café.
-The historian and author Mark Miller has unearthed details of a tour to Winnipeg, Canada, in November 1917 by a vaudeville troupe called the Tennessee Ten (no relation to the later jazz band of the same name), a group of black Chicago-based performers including Mills and the regular bassist at the De Luxe Café, Ed Garland.
+Hilaire’s career began in earnest accompanying the famous African-American singer and entertainer Florence Mills, who for a short time starred in the cabaret at the De Luxe Café, a nightclub at 3503 S. State St, right at the heart of the Stroll (see map).
+The historian and author Mark Miller has also unearthed details of a tour to Winnipeg, Canada, in November 1917 by a vaudeville troupe called the Tennessee Ten (no relation to the later jazz band of the same name), a group of black Chicago-based performers including Mills and the regular bassist at the De Luxe Café, Ed Garland.
 Also present was a youthful drummer – named as ‘Kid’ or ‘Young Killaire’ by the Chicago Defender – whom Miller speculates was in fact none other than a teenaged Andrew Hilaire.
 The time, place and personalities all support Miller’s theory, and no record of another drummer named ‘Killaire’ has yet been unearthed.

 “In the large dome in the center of the ceiling hangs a beautiful bunch of green foliage, in which blaze red, white and blue incandescent electric lights.
 On the outer edge of the dome are several dozen incandescent lights, with the initial “D”.
 Hanging from the ceiling there are four lights covered with shades, hand painted.
 Gold decoration is the color scheme and on the floor is a new Brussels carpet.
 In the centre is a glass floor five feet square under which brilliant lights burn with stunning effect.
 On each table is an electric shade. […] At the west end is the special balcony for the New Orleans Jazz Band.” – Chicago Whip, November 19, 1920.
 The musicians of the ‘New Orleans Jazz Band’ are not mentioned by name.
 Was Andrew Hilaire present?
 Fortunately, a photograph exists of Lil and her band at the Dreamland during these months, in which the drummer (small and blurry though he appears) looks to me like he could well be our man.